NikhilMukraj/spiking-neural-networks/README.md

 - [Ring attractor in julia](https://github.com/wl17443/ring-attractor/blob/master/src/ring-attractor.jl)
   - Should try modeling head direction cells as a ring attractor (see [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5613981/]), could use gaussian function to get weights where x is the postynaptic neuron's index and b is the presynaptic, a global inhibition term could be added to the weight (minus k), should also test it without a global inhibitory constant subtraction
     - Gaussian function: $f(x) = ae^\frac{-(i-j)^2}{2c^2} - k$, $i$ is index of presynaptic neuron, $j$ is index of postsynaptic neuron
+  - Weights may need some degree of asymmetry to work properly
   - Weights may or may not necessarily need inhibitory connections ($k$ may or may not be necessary)
     - `Nearby cells are connected by strong excitatory synapses, with the strength of excitation proportional to the angular distance between the cells on the ring.
 Cells that are far apart on the ring are connected with inhibitory synapses.
 If the strength of excitation and inhibition is appropriately tuned, such an architecture exhibits attractor dynamics.`
   - [Relevant model](https://isn.ucsd.edu/courses/beng260/2019/reports/Yao_Du_Ring_Attractor_Project_Report.pdf)